 On this point the question pops up – is black tea for upset stomach good to drink or not?
-We will take a close look on the black tea and its properties and find out, if this morning tea can help to relieve the pain caused by the irritated stomach.
+We will take a close look at the drink and its properties and find out if this caffeine tea can help to relieve stomach pain.

-People have an irritated stomach that accompanies pain very often due to different reasons.
-Thus, there is a high probability that you have had stomach problems at least once in your life.
+People have pain that accompanies an irritated stomach very often due to different reasons.
+Thus, there is a high probability that you have had problems at least once in your life.
 If stomach pain occurs often, it’s definitely time to visit a doctor.

 A modern way of life brings a lot of headaches, frustrations, and some other kind of demands that can put people in stress.
-Stress is a major factor for the upset stomach nowadays.
+Nowadays, stress is a major factor for an upset stomach.

-Remember, stress is not always bad.
-In small quantities it motivates you to give your best.
+However, stress is not always bad.
+In small quantities, it motivates you to give your best.
 But when you are constantly under stress, it can have a fatal impact on your mental and physical health.
-Fortunately, you can recognize signs and symptoms of stress in order to reduce its negative effects.
+Fortunately, you can recognize its signs and symptoms in order to reduce the negative effects.

 Stress is a natural reaction of the body to events that are endangering you or making you restless.
 When you perceive the danger (real or imagined) your body automatically responds and prepares you to face this danger.
 This is called “escape or fight” stress response.

-After a certain period of time, stress can’t longer help you, but it becomes a threat to your health, well-being, productivity, relationships with others, and in general provides a poor quality of life.
-So let’s see how a black tea plays an important role here.
+After a certain period of time, stress can’t longer help you, but it becomes a threat to your health, well-being, productivity, relationships, and provides a poor quality of life in general.
+So let’s see how black tea plays an important role here.

-Drink black tea when you are under stress as black tea for upset stomach is recommended.
-Scientists saw that volunteers and non-smokers, who are drinking black tea regularly, reduce stress symptoms better than others.
+There was a study made that proves the link between black tea consumption and irritated stomach relief.
+Drink black tea when you are under stress as it should help you.
+Scientists saw that volunteers and non-smokers, who are drinking it regularly, reduce stress symptoms better than others.

-The researchers from the London University concluded the same.
+The researchers from London University concluded the same.
 They found out that black tea can help people to cope more effectively with day-to-day stress.
-Those who drank a cup of warm black tea four times a day had significantly lower levels of the stress hormone cortisol in the blood after each stressful event, prepared by scientists.
+Those who drank a cup of warm tea 4x a day had significantly lower levels of the stress hormone cortisol in the blood after each stressful event prepared by scientists.

 L-theanine is chemically similar to the glutamate, the nervous carrier.
-It binds to its receptors in the brain.
+It binds to the brain receptors.
 In contrast to glutamate (in some cases it causes excitotoxicity that can destroy nerve cells) L-theanine protects nerve cells by soothing the nervous system in the brain.
 Many studies have shown the beneficial effects of this amino acid on problems such as depression and anxiety.

 This rare amino acid stimulates the brain function and provides relaxation and well-being.
 Stress induces beta brainwaves, while L-theanine triggers alpha waves and with them a state of relaxed alertness.
-It supports memory pathways, learning and memory while simultaneously inhibiting the side effects of caffeine (natural ingredient of black tea).
+It supports memory pathways, learning, and memory while simultaneously inhibiting the side effects of caffeine (a natural ingredient of black tea).

 Research has shown that chronic stress-exposing can in fact cause tissue changes and disrupted organ function.
-Many health problems are closely related to a chronic stress.
-Some of these are obesity, autoimmune diseases, skin diseases (eczema), heart disease, digestive problems, sleep disorders, as well as pain in the body.
+Many health problems are closely related to chronic stress.
+Some of these are obesity, autoimmune diseases, skin diseases (eczema), heart disease, digestive problems, sleep disorders, as well as body pain.

 In the case of chronic stress, the level of cortisol remains unnaturally high for a long time leading to many disorders such as thyroid problems, hypoglycemia, catabolism or muscle loss (and bones), elevated blood pressure, susceptibility to diseases or infections, and obesity (fat accumulation mainly in the abdomen).

-It is important for you to know how stress affects you, so I gave much attention to the stress.
-It is a silent killer that you should prevent in all cause.
+It is important for you to know how stress affects you.
+It is a silent killer that you should prevent in all-cause.
 There are many solutions for stress relief and you can find your own that will suit you best.

-Black tea has substances as L-theanine that will help you to relax and prevent harmful health conditions.
-So don’t hesitate and drink black tea regularly as it is a powerful agent for your general health as well.
+Black tea has beneficial substances like L-theanine that will help you to relax and prevent harmful health conditions.
+So don’t hesitate and start to drink it regularly as it is a powerful agent for your general health as well.